WillYallop/static-site-generator/core/markdown/routes.md

 If you have a parameter in your route.path value (``/blogs/:slug``), then you must include this in the route.
 It is responsible for supplying all of the possible parameters for the route.
 The build script uses this so it knows what values to populate in the path parameters, and the dev script uses this to check if the page exists.

 This value can either take a function or an array.
-This function must always return an array of objects that contains the path parameters you have defined.
+This function must always return an array of objects that contains the path parameters you have defined in the path.
 For example, a path value like so ``/blogs/:slug`` would require a paramLookup value of the following:

 ```typescript
 type ParamTableLookup = () => Promise<Array<{ [key: string]: string }>>;